 When they start the estate planning process, many people don’t realize that appointing an estate administrator isn’t just about picking the person closest to them.
 Administering an estate is a complex process and can be challenging for someone unfamiliar with the law.

 At Slater & Zurz, in addition to helping you make arrangements, our estate planning attorneys can provide estate administration services.
 Professional estate attorneys understand Ohio probate laws and can help reduce costly delays that can impact the value of your estate and how much your heirs receive.

 In addition, an estate administration lawyer acts as a neutral third party in case the terms of the will are contested.
 They also fairly distribute assets to the heirs.

-When someone dies, the first step of the estate process is to formally open the estate in probate court.
+When someone dies, the first step of the estate process is to open the estate in probate court formally.
 Then, the executor or the lawyer for estate administration files paperwork petitioning the probate court to open the estate.

 If there is a will, the probate judge determines its validity.
 Then, the estate executor or administrator values the assets of the estate.
 This process can include arranging appraisals of jewelry, vehicles, antiques, art, real estate, or other valuable items.
 At this point, the contents of all bank and investment accounts are tallied.